Berlin airport opening delayed to March

 Rainer Schwarz, head of the new airport, said he could not put a figure on how much the delay would cost, adding no formal compensation claims had been made.

-The costs of keeping the two older airports open had previously been put at about 15 million euros per month.
+The costs of keeping the two older airports open had previously been put at about 15 million euros ($19 million) per month.

 EasyJet welcomed the clarity on the new date and said it would continue to operate flights from Schoenefeld, including new planned routes to Marrakech, Mykonos and Rhodes.